eltociear/v2-core/README.md

 Products - IRS [P1]

 Dated IRS Pool

+- annualized exposures

+- generalise the signature for pools to also include the productId -> creates the ability to have many to many relationships
 - check if we need a pool manager
-- generalise the signature for pools to also include the productId -> creates the ability to have many to many relationships

 - product implementation needs to include fee distribution logic, must be smth the interface supports
-- build out dated irs pool without vamm logic, then consider migrating some or all of it into a new repo pool.executeTakerOrder(marketId, maturityTimestamp, notionalAmount); -> notionalAmount should be replaced with baseAmount
+- build out dated irs pool without vamm logic, then consider migrating some or all of it into a new repo
-- close account
-- annualized exposures

 CI
 - initial unit tests